ardhendusgit/gitops-action/README.md

 # GitOps-Setting up the Application

 Here, we set up the application end of the GitOps project.
-The infrastructure workflow associated code can be found [here](https://github.com/ardhendusgit/IAC-AWS).
+The infrastructure workflow-associated code can be found [here](https://github.com/ardhendusgit/IAC-AWS).

 ## Setting Up SonarCloud